marcow01/marcow01/README.md

-hi, my name is marcow and i'm a web developer!
+hi, my name is marcow and i'm a frontend developer!